nayeonk/itpwebdev/notes-and-assignments/notes/104/basic-html.md

 *   You can use relative paths or URLs in your anchor element's _href_ attribute to link to other web pages.
 For other pages in your site, it's best to use relative paths, and use URLs for external links.
 *   **Absolute paths** are those that include the entire pathname (URL).
 *   Use the _id_ attribute to create a destination anchor in a page.
-Use
-      # followed by a destination anchor id to link to that location in a page.
+Use a hash (#) followed by a destination anchor id to link to that location in a page.
 *   To help accessibility, use the _title_ attribute to provide a description of the link in anchor elements.
 This will create a hover effect that displays the title.
 *   Use the _target_ attribute to define where to open a linked document.